jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

     (ii) persons of a specified class; or
     (iii) the holder for the time being of a specified office or appointment; or (iv) the holders of offices or appointments of a specified class:
+  (da) in the case of a notice of exemption, may specify which powers and functions are exempt under section 32(1)﻿(b):
   (e) may be revoked at any time.
 (2) The delegation may be made subject to any conditions or restrictions that the delegator thinks appropriate.
 (3) Subject to any general or special directions or conditions or restrictions given or imposed by the delegator, the person to whom a power or function is delegated may exercise that power or function in the same way and with the same effect as if it had been conferred directly by this Act or regulations and not by delegation.